ydalosa/sylvain69780.github.io/_posts/2021-05-15-mysterious-roman-dodecahedron.md

 Gallo-Romans already know about the shape of the Dodecahedron !
 2000 years after, nothing changed, Shadertoy's users are fond of this figure

 There is several ways to get the SDF for a dodecahedron for Ray Marching.
-The Shadertoy user DjinnKahn created a shader that I was able to understand (so you probably will !).
+The Shadertoy user DjinnKahn created a shader that I was able to understand (so probably you will as well !).
 It is based on a space "folding".

 Folding "folds" a whole range of coordinates in another one.
-This is called "folding" because at the end we have only manage a subset of cartesians coordinates.
+At the end we have only a subset of cartesians coordinates.
 The "ABS" function for example makes disappears all negative values that get "folded" to positive values.
-Before the "folding" operation, it is interesting to get an id of the original domain, in order to create variations while still calculating the shapes only once.
+Before the "folding" operation, it is interesting to get an id of the original domain of the point, in order to create variations while still calculating the shapes only once.

-In 2D, If you expect to have an object with their "folded coordinates" out of the folding range of coordinates (for exemple an object with negative coordinates for an ABS value), obviously there is not a single chance to have it drawn.
+In 2D, If you expect to have an object with their "folded coordinates" out of the folded range of coordinates (for exemple an object with negative coordinates after an ABS), obviously there is not a single chance to have it drawn.
 But if you take care to well position it he will be drawn many times !

 In the DjinnKahn's shader, at the end the coordinates are bound between 3 **directions** from the origin.
 ```